Election 2020: Joe Biden's Tax Plans

 Biden has issued a climate change plan that includes some tax provisions.
-His "Clean Energy Revolution" would be paid for by restoring the full electric vehicle tax credit (while aiming it at middle-class consumers), pushing tax breaks for energy efficiency, and increasing tax incentives for carbon capture, use and storage.
+His "Clean Energy Revolution" would be paid for by restoring the full electric vehicle tax credit (while aiming it at middle-class consumers); pushing tax breaks for energy efficiency in the homes and other buildings; and increasing tax incentives for carbon capture, use and storage.
 He has also separately stated that he would support a carbon tax.

 Biden's plan to expand access to affordable housing calls for creating a new refundable tax credit of up to $15,000 for first-time homebuyers.
 The credit would be paid when qualified taxpayers purchase a home, instead of when they file their tax return the following year.

-The 2017 tax reform law dropped the corporate income rate from 35% to 21%.
-Biden wants to raise the rate to 28%.
+Corporate taxes would increase under Biden's plans.
+For example, he wants to raise the corporate income tax rate from 21% to 28% (the 2017 tax reform law dropped the rate from 35% to 21%).
 He has also called for a 15% minimum tax on large corporations.